Sergei Tashuyev: Anzhi Makhachkala

 After a drastic budget cut, FC Anzhi Makhachkala suffered a number of significant player losses.
 After a difficult season, the club was relegated to the First Division, losing their Premier League status.
 Tashuyev was appointed as manager and head coach in May 2014, replacing Gadzhi Gadzhiyev.

 Akhmat Grozny

 On 22 September 2022, Tashuyev was hired as manager of Russian Premier League club Akhmat Grozny until the end of the 2022–23 season.
+Tashuyev led Akhmat to 5th place in the league.
+On 12 June 2023, his contract was extended until 2026.
+On 15 August 2023, Tashuyev left Akhmat by mutual consent as Akhmat started the 2023–24 Russian Premier League season with 4 losses in 5 games.

+Fakel Voronezh

+On 8 September 2023, Tashuyev was hired by Russian Premier League club Fakel Voronezh.
+On 6 April 2024, his contract with Fakel was extended.
+He resigned from Fakel on 26 April 2024 for family reasons.

+Akhmat Grozny return

+On 3 September 2024, Akhmat announced the return of Tashuyev as their head coach, on a two-year contract.
+He resigned on 28 May 2025, after Akhmat lost the first leg of the 2024–25 Russian Premier League relegation play-offs.